seanmcbroom/tdarr-plugins/README.md

 Plugins I created/modified to be used in Tdarr

 ## H264 AAC
-I recommend adding a subtitle extractor in your stack (before this plugin) because all burnt in subtitles will be removed.
+I recommend adding a subtitle extractor in your stack (before this plugin) because all embedded subtitles will be removed.

 ## How to use